nferrara100/python-json/prevalical/README.md

-# Prevalical: Easily observe the prevalence of words or phrases in text
+# Prevalical: The command line oracle of textual prevalence

 Example usage (on unix systems):